hannojg/react-native-firebase-hooks/docs/firestore.md

 The `transform` function will not receive the `id` or `ref` values referenced in the properties named in the `idField` or `refField` options, nor it is expected to produce them.
 Either or both, if specified, will be merged afterwards.

-If the `transform` function is defined within your React component, it is recomended that you memoize the function to prevent unnecessry renders.
+If the `transform` function is defined within your React component, it is recommended that you memoize the function to prevent unnecessary renders.